 Expenditure category Guidance / Eligibility comments Scope of work examples Ineligible costs related to eligible categories Uniquely identifiable energy performance improvement opportunities The full costs of this opportunity type are eligible.
 Discretionary investment to install insulation in an existing asset Any costs not directly related to this opportunity undertaken solely for the purpose of improving energy performance This only applies to opportunities where there is no requirement to make an investment, for example building regulations do not apply, the investment is not to replace an existing piece of equipment that is at or nearing end of life.
-Discretionary investment to undertake a lighting redesign in an existing asset Capital investment which presents significant additional commercial advantages in addition to energy performance benefits Eligible costs are those incurred above and beyond the counterfactual (see 5.5).
+Discretionary investment to undertake a lighting redesign in an existing asset Capital investment which presents significant additional commercial advantages in addition to energy performance benefits Eligible costs are those incurred above and beyond the counterfactual.
 Details of the counterfactual should be included in the EXEED application.
 Investment in a new piece of equipment which is more energy efficient than an existing one and which will significantly increase output or facilitate production of new products.
-Reconfigured building design to improve energy performance but which increases building size and offers additional nonenergy related benefits A counterfactual will be needed to deduct the cost of a similar investment which achieves the same commercial advantages without the additional energy performance benefits All other capital investment related to energy performance Eligible costs are those incurred above and beyond: - the baseline design; - achieving compliance with legal requirements Building a new asset, exceeding the energy- related requirements set in building regulations Costs associated with achieving compliance with legal requirements
+Reconfigured building design to improve energy performance but which increases building size and offers additional nonenergy related benefits A counterfactual will be needed to deduct the cost of a similar investment which achieves the same commercial advantages without the additional energy performance benefits All other capital investment related to energy performance Eligible costs are total investment costs minus counterfactual costs (if applicable).
+Building a new asset, such as building or manufacturing process.
+Costs associated with achieving compliance with legal requirements

-5.4 Ineligible expenditure
+4.10 Ineligible expenditure